Weedshaker/PeerWebSite/README.md

 This beta application has been only tested in Chrome.
 Don't expect miracles, it's a pure hobby, side project and due to bleeding edge sometimes buggy.

 ### Road map
-0. get independence of gateway.ipfs.io node by requesting closest or fastest node at service worker fetch interruption to ipfs on dom threat message to [ipfs see docs](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/DHT.md) or smart static written error handling analog webtorrent video error fix
+0. get independence of gateway.ipfs.io node by static written error handling selecting an other node [see ipfs docs](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/DHT.md)\
+** added a possible solution with dts.query at branch ipfsUrlErrorHandling but somehow dht.query never found any addresses, for that no test was able to be successfull **

 1. Tide up Code, get rid of jspm, fix Tests, move hosting to [IPFS](https://ipfs.io/), move UI to WebComponents based Event Driven Architecture, replace http://goqr.me/api/ with local qr code generator (this could be a privacy concern, if this ever gets high usage as well as github as a hoster itself, just to keep this in mind.)